-We're also looking for ideas that encourage community identity and wellbeing, support local prosperity, and are innovative or enable access to future solutions.
-Your project might support diversity and inclusion, education, energy and environmental conservation, electrical safety or renewable energy projects, or provide essential equipment or facilities to the local community.
+We look for ideas that encourage community identity and wellbeing, support local prosperity, and are innovative or enable access to future solutions.
+Your project might support disaster restoration and resilience, diversity and inclusion, education, energy and environmental conservation, electrical safety or renewable energy projects, or provide essential equipment or facilities to the local community.

 How do I get involved?

 Applications for the 2019 Community Fund closed in April and all applicants have been notified of the outcome of their submission by email.